Over-Sampling Strategy in Feature Space for Graphs based Class-imbalanced Bot Detection: Proposed Method

 The final objective function of GNN classifier can be written as:

 where $y_{i}^{\prime}$ denotes predicted label of node $v_{i}$, and $\lambda$ is the parameter ranging from 0 to 1.
 The loss function measures the supervised loss between real and predicted labels.
 Different GNN models can be adopted for classifier, and the entire framework is efficient and easy to implement.
-The full algorithm of OS-GNN is provided in Algorithm \ref{alg:full_training}.

-OS-GNN can be extended to the heterogeneous GNNs, effectively utilizing the different user relationships.
-Specifically, different relations are input to the neighbor aggregator respectively to obtain $\mathrm{Q}_{i}$, $1 \leq i \leq S$, $S$ represents the number of relationships used.
-Input the $\tilde{\mathrm{X}}_{i}$, obtained by over-sampling on $\mathrm{X}_{i}$, to the $i$-th channel of the heterogeneous GNNs.
-Finally, add the outputs of all channels to get the final output.